What is AI SEO? 2026 Definition + Platforms

 Google News and the SERP itself

-Don’t drop classic SEO from the list.
-AI Overviews appear above the organic results, but the organic results still drive the majority of clicks on AIO-absent queries.
-Google News and Discover remain meaningful traffic sources, particularly for publishers, even as Discover referrals decline year over year per Press Gazette.
+Don’t drop classic SEO.
+Organic still drives the majority of clicks on AIO-absent queries, and Google News and Discover remain meaningful for publishers even as Discover referrals decline year over year per Press Gazette.

 The practical implication is that “AI SEO” is really nine optimization problems in a trench coat.
-A brand that gets cited heavily inside ChatGPT but never inside Google AI Mode is invisible to a different audience than one with the inverse pattern.
-At Cloro we use AI web scraping to pull live UI responses from each of these surfaces (the actual rendered answer, with citations, sources, and shopping cards parsed out) because the only way to manage nine retrieval pipelines is to instrument them separately.
+At Cloro we use AI web scraping to pull live UI responses from each surface — the rendered answer, with citations, sources, and shopping cards parsed out — because the only way to manage nine retrieval pipelines is to instrument them separately.

 What are the main AI SEO ranking and retrieval factors?